WuKongOpenSource/WukongCRM-9.0-PHP/README.md

 The setup mentioned here is actually putting the server framework into the WEB runtime environment and using port 80.
 Import the server root folder database file public/sql/5kcrm.sql and modify the config/database.php configuration file.

 ### Configuration requirements
-PHP >= 5.6.0 (not support for PHP7 and above) When accessing http://localhost/, "Wukong Software" appears, which represents the successful setup of the backend interface.
+PHP >= 5.6.0  When accessing http://localhost/, "Wukong Software" appears, which represents the successful setup of the backend interface.
 ### Front-end deployment

 Install the front-end part of node.js  based on node.js, so you must first install node.js with  version  6.0 or above.